Nate Lowe Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 17th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 18th in the league.

-- The Royals' 4.36 team ERA ranks 14th across all league pitching staffs.
+- The Royals' 4.58 team ERA ranks 16th among all league pitching staffs.

-- The Royals rank 16th in baseball in home runs given up (12 total, 1.1 per game).
+- Royals pitchers combine to give up 13 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- The Royals will look to Lyles (0-2) in his third start this season.
+- Keller (1-1) takes the mound for the Royals to make his third start this season.

-- In his last appearance on Thursday, the righty tossed 5 2/3 innings against the Toronto Blue Jays, giving up five earned runs while surrendering eight hits.
+- His most recent time out was on Friday against the San Francisco Giants, when the right-hander threw 5 2/3 innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.